Glitchero/dataprice/README.md

 ### Use a proxy for difficult web-sites like Amazon

 Use PhantomFactoryWithProxy and PageFetcherWithProxy instead of PhantomFactory and PageFetcher respectively.
-Finally, add your credentials in the class configuration.
+Finally, add your credentials in the class configuration (in package com.dataprice.model.crawlers.utils).

 ```
 /** Proxy Configuration*/